enel-gdh-educational/katacoda-scenarios/version-control/remotes/08-merge_w_conflict.md

-### Step 8 - merge updates from remote folder to local, with conflicts to solve manually
+### Step 8 - Merge updates from remote folder to local, with conflicts to solve manually

 A conflict does exist when merging modifications if the merge cannot be done automatically.
 In these cases Git throws an error and repository will be in merging state.